eehh-stanford/SNA-workshop/data-import.md

 Network data may also be formatted as a **sociomatrix**, which is a square matrix where the rows and columns represent individuals in the network and the cell values represent the ties between them (valued or 0/1 for unvalued).
 In general, it is impractical to record data in this format.
 In most cases, trying to record data in a sociomatric means you will be constantly scrambling to add more columns and rows that will be mostly filled with zeroes.
 Much better to maintain a list of individuals and edges as they appear.

 Sociomatrices are more useful when there is a non-zero value in most cells (i.e., the data are not sparse).
 Such is the case when the relationship between nodes involves some kind of distance metric (e.g., physical distance between households or relatedness coefficients).
-Distance matrices like these are very useful to include as edge covariates in an ERGM, for example, but you will not usually generate such matrices by hand.
-Instead, you will likely generate these matrices in `R` or some other software program using calculations based off other data (e.g., latitude and longitude coordinates).
+Distance matrices like these are often important covariates of other networks (e.g., relatedness and physical distance often correlate with ties of support between individuals), but you will not usually generate such matrices by hand.
+Instead, you will likely generate distance matrices in `R` or some other software program using calculations based off other data (e.g., latitude and longitude coordinates).

 Here's how to import a sociomatrix (and get it correctly lined up with your attribute data).